lsst-ts/observatory-ops-docs/Nighttime-Operations/Weather-Constraints/index.rst

 Before opening the dome to take on-sky data or for cooling, observers must take care to inspect the weather conditions.
 Humidity (especially the dew point difference), cloud cover, and wind speed are the three largest determining factors for safety of the telescope and equipment.

-Observers should inspect the forecast for the night, and review the weather trends on the Rubin weather station (currently unavailable) and the `Gemini weather station`_.
+Observers should inspect the forecast for the night, and review the weather trends on the Rubin weather station in LOVE or Chronograph, and the `Gemini weather station`_.
-The weather data updates every 2 minutes.
+The Rubin weather data is updated every 0.5 seconds The Gemini weather data updates every 30 seconds.
-The wind speed data reported is the average over the previous 10 minutes.
+The Gemini wind speed data reported is the average over the previous 10 minutes.

 NOIRLab also hosts additional links to Cerro Pachón weather, including `site webcams`_, and the `SOAR weather station`_.